Skip to main content

 LiveKitLiveKit Agents plugin — hooks into your agent pipeline and publishes to the roomLiveKit Server (section 2) — use AvatarKit Server SDK with LiveKit egress config

-• Framework plugin: Best if you already use LiveKit Agents or (when available) Agora TEN.
-The plugin handles audio → Spatialreal → RTC publish for you.
+• Framework plugin: Best if you already use LiveKit Agents.
+The plugin handles audio → SpatialReal → RTC publish for you.

-• Server SDK + egress: Use the Golang or Python Server SDK, create a session with LiveKit or Agora egress config, and send audio.
-The avatar service publishes audio and animation directly to the RTC room/channel; your server does not relay that data.
+• Server SDK + egress: Use the Golang or Python Server SDK, create a session with LiveKit egress config, and send audio.
+The avatar service publishes audio and animation directly to the RTC room; your server does not relay that data.

-Client-side setup is the same either way: the client joins the room/channel and uses @spatialwalk/avatarkit-rtc to render the avatar.
+Client-side setup is the same either way: the client joins the room and uses @spatialwalk/avatarkit-rtc to render the avatar.
 See the client guides below.

 Get Started